Ankita-0/Router_based_webComponent/README.md

 => Set the token in session/local storage.

 => Retrieve the token from session/local storage and sent it in the headers of the request at the time of sending the request.

+#Routes

+/ => Home page
+/form => add webseries detail
+/overview => to view the details of webseries